Māori people: Early history

-The earliest period of Māori settlement, known as the "Archaic", "Moahunter" or "Colonisation" period, dates from the time of arrival to c.
+The earliest period of Māori settlement, which has been called the "Colonisation phase", "East Polynesian" phase, the "Archaic" period, and the "Moahunter" period, dates from the time of arrival to c.
 1500.
 The early Māori diet included an abundance of moa and other large birds and fur seals that had never been hunted before.
 This Archaic period is known for its distinctive "reel necklaces", and also remarkable for the lack of weapons and fortifications typical of the later "Classic" Māori.
-The best-known and most extensively studied Archaic site, at Wairau Bar in the South Island, shows evidence of occupation from early-13th century to the early-15th century.
+The best-known and most extensively studied Archaic site, at Wairau Bar in the South Island, shows evidence of occupation from the early 13th century to the early 15th century.
 It is the only known New Zealand archaeological site containing the bones of people who were born elsewhere.

 Model of a pā (hillfort) built on a headland.
 Pā proliferated as competition and warfare increased among a growing population.

 Factors that operated in the transition to the Classic period (the culture at the time of European contact) include a significantly cooler period from 1500, and the extinction of the moa and of other food species.

 The Classic period is characterised by finely made pounamu (greenstone) weapons and ornaments, elaborately carved war canoes and wharenui (meeting houses).
 Māori lived in autonomous settlements in extended hapū groups descended from common iwi ancestors.
 The settlements had farmed areas and food sources for hunting, fishing and gathering.
-Fortified pā were built at strategic locations due to occasional warfare over wrongdoings or resources; this practice varied over different locations throughout New Zealand, with more populations in the far North.
+Fortified pā were built at strategic locations due to occasional warfare over wrongdoings or resources; this practice varied over different locations throughout New Zealand, with more populations in the far north.
 There is a stereotype that Māori were 'natural warriors'; however, warfare and associated practices like cannibalism were not a dominant part of Māori culture.

-Around the year 1500, a group of Māori migrated east to the Chatham Islands and developed into a people known as the Moriori, with pacifism a key part of their culture.
+Around the 15th century, a group of Polynesians migrated from New Zealand to the Chatham Islands and developed into a people known as the Moriori, with pacifism a key part of their culture.